openpaperwork/paperwork/doc/install.archlinux.markdown

 ## Running Paperwork

-A shortcut should be available in the menus of your window manager (you may have to log out first).
+If you used "paperwork-shell install", a shortcut should be available in the menus of your window manager (you may have to log out first).

 You can also start Paperwork by running the command 'paperwork'.